VizRCA/SpatLab/README.md

 8. Switch on PDU 1 & 2, this turns on all the speakers
 9. Open your choice of audio playback system and turn up the volume knob.

+## Running from your laptop

+1. Follow steps above
+2. Download and install the [MOTU AVB / Pro Audio drivers](https://motu.com/download) onto your laptop.
+3. Plug in to Motu in back of rack using USB or ethernet cable
+4. Open MOTU discovery on your laptop.
+5. Pick a routing preset
+6. Use the rack PC to manage the GLM and volume knob, or download the GLM software and this repo for the default speaker setup and calibration.

 ## System Specification
 16.1 channel spatial audio system with: